Tricks of the Shade: Critical reception

-Tricks of the Shade earned some critical acclaim, including 4 of 5 stars in its review by Rolling Stone, and an A from Robert Christgau in The Village Voice.
+Tricks of the Shade earned some critical acclaim, including 4 of 5 stars in its review by Rolling Stone, and an A from Robert Christgau.
+The Chicago Tribune opined that "the bulk of the collection features some hard-hitting music, freshened by the presence of five distinct rap voices."

 In 2016, NME named it the 12th best album of 1993.